Prairie City, Kansas: History

 Prairie City was incorporated on February 4, 1859 and at one time had three general stores and three hotels.
 Prairie City was the rendezvous point for John Brown and his men the night before initiating the Battle of Black Jack.
-When the Leavenworth, Lawrence and Fort Gibson laid tracks through the area, there was a depot at Baldwin and two miles southwest at Prairie City.
-Thinking that was impractical, a new depot was built between the two towns and named "Media".
+When the Leavenworth, Lawrence and Fort Gibson railroad laid tracks through the area, there was a depot at Baldwin and another, two miles southwest at Prairie City.
+Thinking that was impractical, a new depot was built between the two towns and was named "Media".
 The Prairie City post office, opened in 1856, was moved to Media in 1878, and was finally closed in 1903.
-The Media library was used as a tool shed in the Prairie City Cemetery for years until being torn down in 2012.
+The Media library was used as a tool shed in the Prairie City Cemetery for years until being razed in 2012.

 On March 24, 1883, Douglas County commissioners had certain streets and alleys vacated.
 Today, little remains to mark the city except a few houses, a cemetery and the ruins of an old Catholic church.
-The Midland Railway from Baldwin passes by a sign pointing out where the depot, newspaper, post office and store used to be.
+The Midland Railway from Baldwin passes by a sign pointing out where the depot, newspaper, post office and store were once located.